samba2001/URL-Shortener/README.md

 # URL-Shortener
-please run these commands after cloning the repo go to the dir URL_Shortener pip install -r requirements.txt and activate the urlenv (virtual env) run the project wuth the below command python manage.py runserver
+please run these commands after cloning the repo go to the dir URL_Shortener run the following commands
+  1. pip install -r requirements.txt
+  and activate the urlenv (virtual env) run the project wuth the below command
+  2. python manage.py runserver

 this project has 3 apis
   1. POST shorten/ to create a shorten url and store that in the database